 Weekend Travel Guide: Copenhagen

-A place I am already dying to return to is Copenhagen, the magical capital of Denmark.
-Scratch that, I want to see the entire country from coast to coast.
-But for now, I've got 24 hours to see everything I want to see in Copenhagen, guided so expertly by a family friend and local resident.
+A place I am already dreaming of returning to is Copenhagen, the magical capital of Denmark.
+I want to see the entire country from coast to coast.
+I spent 24 hours to see everything I want to see in Copenhagen, guided by a family friend who is a local resident.

 The bustling Danish hub sits on the waterfront, interwoven with canals and Scandinavian architecture, home to just under 800,000 people.
 Arrival in Copenhagen can be by flight, but as I was holidaying in nearby Hamburg, I took the train across country and ferry for a different travel experience instead.
 This train takes 5.5 hours and tickets can be bought online at Deutsche Bahn.